-The initials W and B in the logo paint-stamp stand for William Bradley.
+The initials W and B in the logo paint-stamp stand for William Bailey.
 Not all Heirlooms of Tomorrow pieces have this stamp, however.
 Some pieces also have a two and/or three digit painted number, one of which was undoubtedly the design number of the item.

 Their foil paper gummed sticker gives the location of the factory.

 Although Chantilly and Cordey wares are similar enough to be easily confused if no identifying marks are available, Heirlooms of Tomorrow items have several differences.
 The most noticeable is the type of dipped lace.
 Compared to Cordey or Chantilly, Heirlooms’ lace trim was finer; i.e., more similar to the ‘Dresden’ type that was so popular at the time.

 The Dresden-lace look on this lady is most obvious on her bodice and bustle; the other lace sections are similar to Cordey/Chantilly.

 On the other hand, the lace decorating this figure is more similar to Cordey (although a bit ‘cleaner’ in many areas.)
 This dainty (6.5” high, 6” wide) lady dressed in pale green lace with gold accents is marked as design #467.
 For some reason, gray hair is a color more often seen in Heirlooms of Tomorrow pieces than in Chantilly; Cordey almost never used that color for hair.

 Some of the Heirlooms of Tomorrow lady figures were given a specific name as well as a design number.
 This one is identified on the underside as ‘Emma’ along with her design number 8877.
 She is 9” tall.

 This is the underside of ‘Monica’, another named figure.